 One of my favorite things to use when winter’s dry weather settles in is a good lotion bar.
 One of my least favorite things to use when winter’s dry weather settles in – is using a good lotion bar.
 “What do you mean?”, you might ask?
-Well, for those of us who have used lotion bars before there is sort of this love hate relationship you develop while using them.
-On the one hand, they are amazing for restoring moisture to the skin, while on the other hand, they can be quite the attraction for bacteria, fuzzies, pet hair, and other debris.
+Well, for those of us who have used lotion bars before there is sort of this love-hate relationship you develop while using them.
+On the one hand, they are amazing for restoring moisture to the skin, while on the other hand, they can be quite the attraction for all manner of debris.

 And would you guess what?
 It works perfectly!
 Halleluiah!